jammastergirish/BuildAnLLM/README.md

 - **Pre-train an LLM from scratch** using a simple, intuitive interface.
 - **Explore the codebase** to understand the modularized building blocks of transformer models, with multiple implementation variants for each component.

 I built this project as I wanted to properly understand LLMs.
-While videos, books, and lecture notes from Andrej Karpathy, Neel Nanda, Sebastian Raschka, ARENA, Stanford's CS224N, 3Blue1Brown, Jay Alammar, and many others ([links below](#resources)) were incredibly helpful, I knew that to properly understand, I had to write code myself.
+To do this, I had to write code myself rather than just watch videos and read books and lecture notes ((links below)[(#resources)]).
 I'm incredibly grateful to all those from whom I learned and borrowed ideas.
 I hope others find it helpful too!

-(This repository is a work in progress.
+_(This repository is a work in progress.
 Comments, corrections, and pull requests are very welcome.
 Currently, it serves a decoder-only architecture (like GPT, LLaMA, OLMo) and does not include encoder-only models (like BERT), encoder-decoder models (like T5), or Mixture of Experts architectures (like DeepSeek-V2).
-It also does not yet go past the pre-training stage.)
+It also does not yet go past the pre-training stage.)_

 ## What You'll Learn